 Keep windows closed too.
-According to not for profit energy company Ebico, 25% of heat is lost through open doors and windows.
+According to not-for-profit energy company Ebico, 25% of heat is lost through open doors and windows.

 However, don’t put any shelving directly on top of a radiator, which will trap the heat rather than channelling it around the room.

-You'll save energy, and therefore money, by only having the heating on when it's required.
+You'll save energy, and therefore money, by having the heating on only when it's required.
 Using a timer is best, because your thermostat is designed to turn your heating system on and off to keep your home at the temperature you set it.

-If you’re really worried about getting chilly, switch the timer on a little bit earlier, so the house will be nice and toasty when needed, but you’re not pumping out energy all day.
+If you’re really worried about getting chilly, switch the timer on a little bit earlier, so the house will be nice and toasty when needed but you’re not pumping out energy all day.

 Most heat, 35% in fact, is lost through external walls.
 Radiator reflector panels bounce heat back into the room rather than let it pass through external walls.
-The Energy Saving Trust says homes with uninsulated walls will get most benefit.
+The Energy Saving Trust says homes with uninsulated walls will get the most benefit.

-Don't assume dual fuel is always cheapest
+4. Don't assume dual fuel is always cheapest

 Logically, dual fuel (gas and electricity from the same supplier) should be cheaper and it often is, yet not always.

-switch to monthly direct debit
+5. Switch to monthly direct debit

 Fixed monthly direct debit payments, where you pay a fixed estimate each month, save you 5-10%, as companies are sure you won't default and they earn interest on any overpayments.
 These should be refunded at the end of the year.

-switch to your company's internet tariff
+7. Switch to your company's online tariff

-It'll usually save you up to 10% over the standard tariff, and all it really means is you get your bills emailed.
+It'll usually save you up to 7% over the standard tariff, and all it really means is you get your bills emailed.

-Avoid prepayment meters if you can
+8. Avoid prepayment meters if you can